Jehicobg/calculator-api/README.md

 Api docs: [http://localhost:3000/docs](http://localhost:3000/docs)

 ### Test
-Project has some tests case, if you want to test it, run the following command:
+The project has some tests case, if you want to test it, run the following command:

 ```bash
 npm run test